 Digital Object Identifier (DOI)

 Smith, Kris A; Ashby, Lynn S; Gonzalez, Fernando; Brachman, David G.; Thomas, Terry; Coons, Stephen W.; Battaglia, Matthew; and Scheck, Adrienne, "Prospective Trial of Gross-Total Resection With Gliadel Wafers Followed by Early Postoperative Gamma Knife Radiosurgery and Conformal Fractionated Radiotherapy as the Initial Treatment for Patients With Radiographically Suspected Newly Diagnosed Glioblastoma Multiforme."
 (2008).
-Neurology Articles.
+Neurology.
 10.